-Hospitality Industry Employment 1 Staff Contact: School Office
+Hospitality Industry Employment 1

-Industry experience in an internship program to serve as a complement to the theory gained from coursework.
+The Industry experience program is to serve as a complement to the theory gained from coursework.
 The Industry Employment is for a period of at least 10 weeks in the summer vacation.
 A detailed report and diary should be submitted at the beginning of the following academic year.
 The objective is to relate the theoretical content of the TAFE operative subjects concurrently undertaken with the degree in Sessions 1 and 2, to the practical working environment food and beverage service outlets in restaurants and hotels.